 There are several limitations to our study.
-Our analyses are fairly descriptive and are limited in their ability to explore the underlying causes of the increasing mortality rates.
+Our analyses are fairly descriptive and are limited in their ability to explore and explain the underlying causes of the increasing mortality rates.
 Future research will need to examine additional factors associated with the increase in mortality rates.
-There were no data available on deaths by cause, limiting our ability to understand what causes were driving the increases in mortality rates by Local Authority.
-The scale of our analysis is the Local Authority level and this may hide some geography.
+There were no publically data available on deaths by cause, limiting our ability to understand what causes were driving the increases in mortality rates by Local Authority.
+The scale of our analysis is the Local Authority level and this may hide some small level geographical patterns that might reveal more.
 Exploring the spatial distribution at smaller geographies will be key to helping us understand what factors are associated with these changes.

 Conclusion

-Separating out causal factors to understand population level trends is inherently difficult.
-We offer possible explanations for our findings, although the truth is likely to lie somewhere in the middle of them.
-What is definite is that our findings demonstrate unprecedented changes with rising mortality rates amongst the elderly with no clear geographical pattern.
-Decades of progress in population health with falling mortality rates have been reversed, and the magnitude of this change suggests that it is not an isolated event.
+Separating out distinct causal factors to understand population level trends is almost always inherently difficult.
+Multiple forms of fiscal cut have occurred in the UK in recent years, each of which could have been an independent cause of harm.
+We offer possible explanations for our findings, although the truth is likely to lie somewhere in the middle of them, and if austerity is the main factor it might well have been the effect on the young and how that somehow then altered the life chance of the old and especially the very elderly.
+What is definite is that our findings demonstrate unprecedented changes in a time of no war, no great influenza epidemic, no freezing winter, and no cholera, with rising mortality rates amongst the elderly with no clear geographical pattern.
+Decades of progress in population health, with falling mortality rates becoming the norm, have been reversed, and the magnitude of this change and the small rises in 2012 and 2013 suggests that 2015 is not an isolated event.
 The implications of these changes are profound given what has come before them, combined with the current political climate.
 What is troubling is that the marked rise does not appear to have been raised as unusual or picked up in the media.
-What is clear is that the size and scale of the increase cannot be ignored.
+Buy what is clear is that the size and scale of the increase cannot be ignored.
+Mostly people who get to live to very old ages had quite a confortable life.
+The majority of today’s elderly were the middle class of a generation ago.
+If life for the elderly is getting worse, this is what we should expect for our own lives, for people who read and write papers in journals such as this.

 References